 This mode makes it possible for a child to read a book at their own pace without narration.
 If students get stuck on a tricky word, they can click on that word and hear it spoken by the narrator.
 See this in action as I demonstrate how this works with, I Love You, Blue Kangaroo.
 (Please note: You may notice that there is punctuation missing from the sentence on page 2.
 I've contacted the good people at One More Story, and they are working on putting a period at the end of that sentence!!)

-I hope you take advantage of their offer.
 This is an excellent resource to have on hand, especially if you use a Promethean board, SMART Board, or laptop lab.
 Give it a try and let me know what you think!

 Happy Online Reading!